ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

   a) Acute myocardial infarction ('Acute MI' or AMI) is captured by two GBD sequelae and simulants should have myocardial infarction at the GBD IHD cause-level incidence rate.
 Vivarium's design of 'Acute MI' is modeled exactly after GBD 2019's 'Acute MI' case definition and informed by the GBD 2019 "Myocardial infarction due to ischemic heart disease - EMR comparison" DisMod model and sequelae.
   b) Post-MI is a state entered by survivors of AMI.
 Vivarium's design of 'Post MI' is modeled after part B of GBD 2019's 'Chronic IHD' case definition, which is captured in GBD as the "Asymptomatic Ischemic Heart Disease following myocardial infarction" DisMod model and sequelae.
-  c) Angina, or stable coronary artery disease, is modeled after part A of GBD 2019's 'Chronic IHD' case definition.
-It is a state entered by individuals based on the incidence rate of the "angina due to ischemic heart disease" DisMod model and sequelae.
+  c) Angina, or stable coronary artery disease, is not included in this model, as the disability associated with angina is assumed ot be included in heart failure.
   d) Heart failure due to IHD, also known as ischemic cardiomyopathy is modeled in GBD as part of IHD.
 For this simulation, it is a state that can be entered based on the incidence of heart failure due to IHD.
 It is included in the same cause model as myocardial infarction as these patients are also elgible for AMI.

 Assumptions and Limitations